 The prognosis depends on whether there is spinal cord compression or neurologic compromise; if none now, the goal is to preserve function and quality of life.

-If you’re able to help Norman with a tax deductible donation toward his expensive medical care, we would be incredibly grateful.
+If you’re able to help Cletus with a tax deductible donation toward his expensive medical care, we would be incredibly grateful.

 .